Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 Participating schools must provide one judge for every three qualifying writers at each grade level.
 Schools should carefully check the dates of district, regional, and state tournaments before registering for a district tournament, because they must attend the regional tournament associated with the district event in which they competed.

-The 2022 state tournament will be held May 12-13, 2022, at Otterbein University in Westerville.
+The state tournament will be held at Ashland University in Ashland on Thursday and Friday, May 16-17, 2024.
 The highlight of the season, the state tournament features 1-½ days of activities for qualifying young writers from throughout Ohio, usually about the top 20% of students from regional.

-In addition to individual and team awards from the writing rounds on May 13, the state tournament provides an opportunity to honor young authors who have excelled throughout their time with Power of the Pen.
+In addition to individual and team awards from the writing rounds, the state tournament provides an opportunity to honor young authors who have excelled throughout their time with Power of the Pen.
 The state tournament features a guest author, usually an award-winning professional author of middle grade or young adult novels, who supports and encourages tournament participants.